cTurtle98/Lifealgorithmic/source/cis-191/kernel_customization.md

 [...snip...]
 ```

-The "module" field is the name of the module.
+The `module` field is the name of the module.
 The size is how much code is loaded (in bytes).
-The number in the first part of the "used by" field tells you how many programs or other modules are actively using the module.
+The number in the first part of the `used by` field tells you how many programs or other modules are actively using the module.
 When this number is non-zero the kernel will not let you unload the module.
 The rest of the "used by" field shows you what other modules depend on the module.
 In this example the following is true:

   * The "vsock" module is using36,864 bytes of memory for code.
   * The "vmw_vsock_vmci_transport" module depends on the "vsock" module